Northern Dental Access Center Patient Support and Outreach Program

 Evidence-levelPromising (About evidence-level criteria)

 Northern Dental Access Center is a nonprofit community dental clinic that serves low-income residents in rural northwest Minnesota.
-This 20-county region has the highest birth rates in the state along with high rates of infant mortality and births to teenage mothers, highest rates of overall poverty and children in poverty, and lowest median household income and highest rates of public assistance payments per capita.
-About 20% to 30% of the region's population is Native American, a group that often faces greater levels of poverty, unemployment, and chronic disease.
+This 26-county region, including counties in North Dakota, has the highest birth rates in the state along with high rates of infant mortality and births to teenage mothers, highest rates of overall poverty and children in poverty, and lowest median household income and highest rates of public assistance payments per capita.
+About 20%-30% of the region's population is Native American, a group that often faces greater levels of poverty, unemployment, and chronic disease.

 Northern Dental has partnered with Community Resource Connections, Beltrami Area Service Collaborative, and Evergreen Youth & Family Services to provide dental care, mental health screenings and referrals, and insurance counseling to patients in order to help reduce barriers to care.
-A part-time registered nurse was hired as part of a new wellness program to enhance patient support services with child and teen wellness exams, tobacco cessation counseling, blood pressure checks and monitoring, chemical dependency assessments, chronic disease counseling, and medical nutrition therapy.
 As a result, Northern Dental has been able to connect patients and clients with services beyond their dental needs.

 This program received support from a 2012-2015 Federal Office of Rural Health Policy (FORHP) Rural Health Care Services Outreach grant to identify and address barriers to care, including mental health issues.
 The focus of this expansion was to build on the already existing patient advocacy and support services that the organization provides.
 This project added an expanded safety net beneath the most vulnerable patients and augments dental care with integrated patient support and outreach.

-- Patient advocacy and care coordination through certified community health workers (CHWs)
+- Patient advocacy and care coordination through seven certified community health workers (CHWs)

 - Patient transportation assistance